Welcome to the world’s most comprehensive list of gifts for travelers.

-This is the perfect travel gift for dudes who like to drink.
+Here’s a useful travel gift for dudes who like to drink.

 You never know what’s going to happen on the road.
 But one thing’s for sure—having a few shots handy will either make a fun situation more fun…or a stressful situation more tolerable.

 And what could be cooler than taking those shots from a custom flask monogrammed with your initials?

 This secret pocket t-shirt has got a lot going for it.

 First off, it comes in either solid black, gray, or white—meaning it matches with literally everything and is perfect for packing light.

 Second, it has a neat little hidden pocket right in the chest area where you can store cash, ID, passport etc. This means your traveler can walk around with peace of mind that their valuables are safe (unless, of course, someone steals their shirt).

 You know how swiss army knives have like a million different tools that can pretty much do anything?
 Well, this is the jacket version of that.

 It comes in four styles—vest, hoody, windbreaker, or bomber.
 Each jacket comes with 20+ nifty built-in features including a built-in eye mask, inflatable neck pillow and footrest, bottle opener, blanket, travel water bottle, and pockets for everything imaginable.